Young M&A Café Rotterdam

 DSC03251

-Excelsior may have the smallest budget in the Dutch Premier League, but it has been profitable for seven consecutive years.
-The secret?
-A culture built on clarity, values, and accountability.
+Excelsior operates with the smallest budget in the Dutch Eredivisie, yet has been profitable for seven consecutive years.

 Value beyond the numbers